Henry II of England: Thomas Becket controversy

 By 1169, Henry had decided to crown his son Young Henry as King of England.
-This required the acquiescence of the Archbishop of Canterbury, traditionally the churchman with the right to conduct the ceremony.
+This required the acquiescence of the Archbishop of Canterbury, who traditionally had the right to conduct the ceremony.
 Furthermore, the whole Becket matter was an increasing international embarrassment to Henry.
 He began to take a more conciliatory tone with Becket but, when this failed, had Young Henry crowned anyway by the Archbishop of York.
-The pope authorised Becket to lay an interdict on England, forcing Henry back to negotiations; they finally came to terms in July 1170, and Becket returned to England in early December.
-Just when the dispute seemed resolved, Becket excommunicated another three supporters of Henry, who was furious and infamously announced "What miserable drones and traitors have I nourished and promoted in my household, who let their lord be treated with such shameful contempt by a low-born clerk!"
+The Pope authorised Becket to lay an interdict on England forcing Henry back to negotiations.
+They finally came to terms in July 1170, and Becket returned to England in early December.
+Just when the dispute seemed resolved, Becket excommunicated another three supporters of Henry, infuriating him.
+According to Edward Grim, an eyewitness to Becket's murder, Henry infamously announced "What miserable drones and traitors have I nourished and promoted in my household, who let their lord be treated with such shameful contempt by a low-born clerk!"

 In response, four knights made their way secretly to Canterbury, apparently with the intent of confronting and if necessary arresting Becket for breaking his agreement with Henry.
 The Archbishop refused to be arrested inside the sanctuary of a church, so the knights hacked him to death on 29 December 1170.
 This event, particularly in front of an altar, horrified Christian Europe.
 Although Becket had not been popular while he was alive, in death he was declared a martyr by the local monks.
-Louis seized on the case, and, despite efforts by the Norman church to prevent the French church from taking action, a new interdict was announced on Henry's possessions.
+Louis seized on the case, and, despite efforts by the Norman church to prevent the French church from taking action, announced a new interdict on Henry's possessions.
 Henry was focused on dealing with Ireland and took no action to arrest Becket's killers, arguing that he was unable to do so.
-International pressure on Henry grew, and in May 1172 he negotiated a settlement with the papacy in which the King swore to go on crusade as well as effectively overturned the more controversial clauses of the Constitutions of Clarendon Henry nevertheless continued to exert influence in any ecclesiastical case which interested him and royal power was exercised more subtly with considerable success.
-In the coming years, although Henry never actually went on crusade, he exploited the growing "cult of Becket" for his own ends.
+International pressure on Henry grew, and in May 1172 he negotiated a settlement with the papacy, which effectively overturned the more controversial clauses of the Constitutions of Clarendon, and mandated that the King go on crusade.
+Henry nevertheless continued to exert influence in any ecclesiastical case which interested him, and royal power was exercised more subtly with considerable success.
+In the coming years Henry never actually went on crusade; he exploited the growing "cult of Becket" for his own ends.